 Delay, Cancellation or Termination

-The Competitor Team acknowledges that circumstances may arise that require the Challenge to be delayed indefinitely or cancelled.
-Such delay or cancellation, and/or the termination of the Challenge, shall be within the full discretion of NASA, and the Team accepts any risk of damage or loss due to such delay, cancellation, and/or termination.
+The Competitor team acknowledges that circumstances may arise that require the Challenge to be delayed indefinitely or canceled.
+Such delay or cancellation, and/or the termination of the Challenge, shall be within the full discretion of NASA, and the team accepts any risk of damage or loss due to such delay, cancellation, and/or termination.